 One day a boy named Oliver walked into the library at lunch.
 He was my secret crush and seeing him within book throwing distance was almost too much to bear.
 He was either researching a paper or he’d been given detention for bombing someone’s locker.
 I didn’t know which it was, but I was close enough at one point to notice his strong square jawline, his well-groomed blonde bangs, his bulging biceps and his disproportionately small hands.

 He was perfect.
-In that moment, Oliver and I become the only two people in the world.
+In that moment, Oliver and I became the only two people in the world.
 And as he sat there reading about Adolf Hitler’s childhood, I couldn’t help but let my mind wander to what it would look like if he were my boyfriend.
 Hand-in-hand (my hand engulfing his) Oliver and I would stroll down the halls together, Jen and her pals, watching incredulously at our joyful union.
 I imagined our children would have generous upper body strength and a penchant for World War II trivia.
 We’d be the envy of everyone at the class reunion.

 My telenovela fantasy was interrupted when the librarian asked me to stop chewing so loudly and to which Oliver cocked his head, giving me a side-eye glance.
 And so concluded my expeditious romance with Oliver.
 But I held that fond, fake memory very close to my heart for months to come.